top of page

 The university was still in its peaceful pre-event state, which is to say: mostly empty, eerily quiet, and vaguely judging.
 I had a class that morning, because nothing says “big career opportunity day” like a prelude of obligation.
 When I exited, I caught a glimpse of Professor Pigou himself — our fearless leader — who, in a twist no one saw coming, vanished into a different room entirely and was never seen again.
 A symbolic gesture, I assumed.

 Then came the real action.
 The lobby had boxes of snacks, which — being a rational person — I treated as both sustenance and emotional support.
-I grabbed my emotional support chicken box and floated into the auditorium, where Richard was already standing at the podium, radiating competence.
+I grabbed my emotional support chicken box and floated into the auditorium, where my co-speaker was already standing at the podium, radiating competence.
 Next to him was the woman who had organized this bit of the dream.
 People trickled in: students, professors, and the mysterious panelists, all of whom looked like they’d seen the inside of more courtrooms than I’d seen daylight this winter.

 The panelists were a cinematic ensemble: two judges (a man and a woman), a law firm partner who definitely owns three cufflinks for every day of the week, and a young associate whose years of experience appeared to span multiple dimensions.
 I was torn between admiration and gentle confusion at how someone barely older than me could already have a war chest of stories.
 Maybe time moves faster in the private sector.
 Does she have over 400 litigations under her belt, like I do?
 Doubtful.
 Does she even have a belt?
 Hard to say.
 Maybe she transcended belts — floating through the legal profession held up entirely by confidence and judicial appointments.
 I caught her looking at me a couple of times.
 Maybe this was my moment — to say something bold, seize the spotlight, do whatever it is that powerful people do when they’re too famous to face consequences.
 But alas, I wasn’t that famous.
 Just a mildly sweaty moderator in a grey suit, armed with a microphone and a vague sense of professional longing.

 Despite my best efforts to absorb the wisdom being dispensed, my real focus was elsewhere — on my own impending moment.
 I was, after all, The Moderator.
 As fate would have it, seated next to me was a Very Important Judge.
 You know the kind — did something brave, got reversed, prompted a Supreme Court ruling, no big deal.
 She kept glancing at me like she could smell the nervous energy and hubris radiating from my pores.
 This was the famous Fulton case — the one where Chicago tried to patch up the state treasury by shaking down taxi drivers and delivery workers, presumably because shaking down hedge funds felt too ambitious.
 The judge — a sort of fairy-like woman with a disarmingly pleasant demeanor — did something rare and unfashionable: she ruled bravely.
-Naturally, this was immediately labeled "activism," because apparently judges are meant to be sedentary creatures.
+Naturally, this was immediately labeled activism, because apparently judges are meant to be sedentary creatures.
 But really, why shouldn’t they be active?
 Everyone else has a gym membership.

-Then, the moment came.
-Richard said my name.
-The world stopped.
-I stood up, buzzed with adrenaline and a peculiar feeling that I might forget how to speak English at any moment.
-I walked to the microphone like a man being asked to disarm a bomb using only charm.
 I handed the mic to a girl who wanted to ask the final question of the event.
 She spoke.
 People nodded.
 The event ended.
 And just like that, my grand moment was over — quietly, cleanly, anticlimactically.
 I believe I did a decent job, though at this point, decency feels like a wildly ambitious goal.

 Comments